rohan-paul/Awesome-JavaScript-Interviews/React/hooks-useEffect-api-call.md

 }, [valueA]);
 ```

 **In react-hooks, To have the same result as componentDidMount() - which runs only once when the component completes its mounting - we can send an empty array.
-Knowing that an empty set does never change, the effect will run only once.**
+Knowing that an empty set does never change, the effect will run only once.
+In other words, The effect depends on no variables, so it is only triggered when the component mounts.**

 ```js
 // With empty array